wiserim/Skew/README.md

 </p>

 **Skew** is a standalone JavaScript library for performing skew transformations of DOM elements measured in pixels.
-It allows to keep element's skew by the same amount of pixels even after it's resize.
+It allows to keep element's skew by the same amount of pixels even after it's resize and optionally unskew their content.

 **Features:**
 * calculation of skew transformation measured in pixels,
+* can unskew of element's content,
 * skew update on resize,
 * dependency free,
 * can be used standalone with plain JavaScript or as jQuery plugin,
 * responsiveness - breakpoints definition,
-* debouncing (optional),
+* configurable debouncing,
 * cross-browser - supports IE9+ and modern browsers,
-* lightweight - ~3kB minified.
+* lightweight - ~4kB minified.

 ## Getting started
 Before closing ```<body>``` tag add: